huangli712/Flink/docs/src/guide/m_stack.md

 call gstack_destroy(gs)
 ```

+!!! note

-Note: When the stack was destroyed, you can not use it any more.
+    When the stack was destroyed, you can not use it any more.